How to Take Tylenol

 Can I Take Tylenol on an Empty Stomach?

-You can also take the medication with food as there are no reported interactions with food.
+You can also take the medication with food as there are no reported interactions.
 However, people with a sensitive gastro-intestinal tract might feel ill or uncomfortable after taking Tylenol on an empty stomach.
-As such, for most people, taking Tylenol with some food might turn out to be better and much more comfortable.
+If you do have a sensitive stomach, taking Tylenol with food might be a better option.

 New research suggests that taking medication with different beverages can impact the disintegration time of the medication which can change the timeline for when the medication works.
 Taking Tylenol with a glass of water or milk alleviates most concerns regarding gut irritation and its absorption into the bloodstream.